radar/ryanbigg.com/_posts/2018-01-12-exploding-your-rails-app-with-dry-rb-and-rom.markdown

 end
 ```

+Relations in ROM are where you define code that talks directly to your
+database.
+This uses some Ruby code to build queries, as you can see in the
+commented out `all` example.

 This relation is configured to use the gateway specified in
 `config/initializers/rom.rb`.
 Then, the schema of the `projects` table of the
 database is inferred automatically with the `schema` method's call.
 We could